Written By: Leigh Gardner, The Four Body Types Research Participant

 Upping the Ante

 I increased resistance training in my workouts by adding lunges and squats, and later on, I started using my new baby as an object for weightlifting (considering I gained 50 pounds while being pregnant with her).
 It started becoming painfully obvious to me; realistically, even if I did work out 24/7, my body was probably never going to resemble Jennifer Lawrence’s body.
 I had too much skinny fat.
 Why?
-Because each vertebra and corresponding muscle (and muscle mass) in my spine needs a lot of attention and work that will take a long time to develop and balance.
+Genetics!
+And because each vertebra and corresponding muscle (and muscle mass) in my spine needs a lot of attention and work that will take a long time to develop and balance — is it even possible?
 I didn’t have the confidence that I had the discipline or will to give the attention and work needed to fix my Body Type Four.

 Continuing My Journey – Best Exercise to Lose Belly Fat